 Difference Between ArrayList vs LinkedList

 ArrayList vs LinkedList both are a part of the collection framework where both are present in java.util package.
 ArrayList is used to store the homogeneous elements at contiguous memory locations according to the indexes.
-These indexes can be used to directly access the elements.
+These indexes can be used to access the elements directly.
 LinkedList type of collection is used to store any type of elements at any of the available memory locations using nodes.
-These nodes store the pointer that points to the next node and previous node(in case of circular list) in the list and helps in efficient insertion and deletion from the list.
+These nodes store the pointer that points to the next node and previous node(in the circular list) and helps in efficient insertion and deletion from the list.

 Head to Head Comparison between ArrayList vs LinkedList (Infographics)